20 Top-Rated Beaches in Krabi, Thailand

 Nopparat Thara Beach offers a bit of everything for everybody-the lively brrr of boat motors and holidaymakers on the east side, where longtail boats depart to take visitors on island-hopping tours, and lush green serenity on the west side, where the beach is part of a conservation area.

 Boats are not allowed on the west side of the beach either, making the area perfect for swimming and lazily watching kayakers heading for the offshore islands.
-During low tide, you can walk to some of those faraway islands-during high tide, you'll need to find a boat to get you there and back.
+During low tide, you can walk to some of those faraway islands-during high tides, you'll need to find a boat to get you there and back.

 Nopparat Thara Beach